 Support integration of existing reasoning functionality.
-Streams provide a powerful yet very general representation of information varying over time, and any reasoning functionality whose inputs can be modeled as streams can easily be integrated using DyKnow.
-As two concrete examples, we have shown how progression of temporal logical formulas [8] and chronicle recognition [20] can be integrated using DyKnow.
+Streams provide a powerful yet very general representation of information varying over time, and any reasoning functionalities whose inputs can be modeled as streams can easily be integrated using DyKnow.
+As two concrete examples, we have shown how progression of temporal logical formulas (Doherty, Kvarnström, & Heintz 2009) and chronicle recognition (Heintz, Rudol, & Doherty 2007) can be integrated using DyKnow.

 Support distributed sources and processing.
 DyKnow satisfies this requirement through the use of the general concepts of streams and knowledge processes.
 Since the implementation is CORBA-based it provides good support for distributed applications.
 DyKnow explicitly represents both the time when information is valid and when it is available.
 Therefore it has excellent support for integrating information over time even with varying delays.
-DyKnow also provides a very useful stream synchronization mechanism that uses the formal semantics of the declarative policies to determine how to synchronize a set of asynchronous streams and derive a stream of states.
+DyKnow also provides a very useful stream synchronization mechanism that uses the declarative policies to determine how to synchronize a set of asynchronous streams and derive a stream of states.
 This functionality is for example used to create synchronized state sequences over which temporal logical formulas can be evaluated.

 Support processing on many levels of abstraction.
 General support is provided in DyKnow through streams, where information can be sent at any abstraction level from raw sampled sensor data and upwards.
-Knowledge processes also provide general support for arbitrary forms of processing.
+The use of knowledge processes also provides general support for arbitrary forms of processing.
 At the same time, DyKnow is explicitly designed to be extensible to provide support for information structures and knowledge processing that is more specific than arbitrary streams.
-DyKnow directly supports specific forms of high-level information structures, such as object linkage structures, and specific forms of knowledge processing, including formula progression and chronicle recognition.
+DyKnow provides direct support for specific forms of high-level information structures, such as object linkage structures, and specific forms of knowledge processing, including formula progression and chronicle recognition.
 This provides initial support for knowledge processing at higher levels than plain streams of data.
-In [17] we argue that this provides an appropriate framework for supporting all the functional abstraction levels in the JDL Data Fusion Model [27].
+In (Heintz & Doherty 2006) we argue that this support is enough to provide an appropriate framework for supporting all the functional abstraction levels in the JDL Data Fusion Model.